zextras/tech-doc/source/suite/licensing.rst

       Suite Mobile
       ^^^^^

-      Mobile, Team Basic, Team App, Support
+      Mobile, Team Basic, Auth, Team App, Support
       +++++

       **Options**: Upgrade to Zextras Suite Pro

-.. note:: The Basic plan can not be purchased anymore, but is available for renewals or upgrades of existing licenses only.
+.. note:: The Basic plan is no longer available for purchase, but it is still available for renewals or upgrades of existing licenses only.

 \*\ **Team Pro** adds a number of features to Zextras Suite Pro:

 * Group chats
+* File sharing
-* File sharing and Screen sharing
+* Screen sharing
 * Video Server
 * External meetings
 * Corporate virtual Spaces